MBE-CASSCF Approach for the Accurate Treatment of Large Active Spaces: Introduction

 Applying the CASSCF method to a chemical problem is challenging for two main reasons.
 First, results will depend significantly on the choice of the active space,\cite{Roos2007} typically necessitating some {\textit{a priori}} chemical knowledge of the electronic structure of the molecular system in question and thus introducing a degree of arbitrariness.
 To mitigate this problem somewhat, automated strategies for choosing active spaces have been proposed over the years.\cite{Bofill1989, Veryazov2011, Keller2015, Stein2016, Sayfutyarova2017, Sayfutyarova2019} Second, and perhaps foremost, the computational cost of CASSCF calculations scales exponentially with the size of the active space, and optimal choices---yielded by either human intuition or an automatic procedure---may hence easily become practically intractable.\\

 A CASSCF wave function is determined by optimizing the electronic energy with respect to both MO and configuration interaction (CI) coefficients.
-In first-order procedures, the optimization of these two parameter sets are decoupled in an alternating gradient fashion.
+In first-order procedures, the optimizations of these two parameter sets are decoupled in an alternating gradient fashion.
 In other words, a complete active space configuration interaction (CASCI) solution is computed alongside its resulting one- and two-body reduced density matrices (RDMs), which are then used to perform an optimization step on the orbitals in an iterative procedure.
-For increasingly larger active spaces, the CASCI step soon becomes the limiting factor in CASSCF, due to its combinatorial scaling with respect to the number of active MOs; in practice, active spaces beyond 18 electrons distributed within 18 orbitals are computationally intractable as the configurational space grows into the billions of determinants.\cite{Vogiatzis2017} Approximate CI methods have therefore emerged as a promising tool to tame the scaling of this step in CASSCF, and these may, for the sake of brevity, be conveniently classified into four main categories:\cite{Eriksen2020b} adaptive sampling and general selected CI (SCI) methods~\cite{Smith2017,levine2020casscf}, methods based on tensor-decomposition techniques, namely, density-matrix renormalization group (DMRG) theory~\cite{Zgid2008,Ghosh2008,Yanai2010,Kurashige2011,Nakatani2017,Ma2017}, stochastic quantum Monte-Carlo (QMC) methods~\cite{Manni2016,Dobrautz2021}, and, most important in the context of the present work, incremental methods based on the many-body expansion (MBE), as in the works on the iCASSCF method by Zimmerman and co-workers~\cite{Zimmerman2019,Dang2021}.\\
+For increasingly larger active spaces, the CASCI step soon becomes the limiting factor in CASSCF, due to its combinatorial scaling with respect to the number of active MOs.
+In practice, active spaces beyond 18 electrons distributed within 18 orbitals are computationally intractable on standard hardware, as the configurational space grows into the billions of determinants, with active spaces as large as 22 electrons in 22 orbitals being treatable only on large-scale parallel computers.\cite{Vogiatzis2017} Initial attempts at mitigating this problematic scaling were successful by restricting the number of relevant configurations within the active space.\cite{malmqvist1990,Ma2011,Vogiatzis2017} Alternatively, approximate CI methods have emerged as a promising tool to tame the scaling of this step in CASSCF, and these may, for the sake of brevity, be conveniently classified into four main categories:\cite{Eriksen2020b} adaptive sampling and general selected CI (SCI) methods~\cite{Smith2017,levine2020casscf,Guo2021}, methods based on tensor-decomposition techniques, namely, density-matrix renormalization group theory~\cite{Zgid2008,Ghosh2008,Yanai2010,Kurashige2011,Nakatani2017,Ma2017}, stochastic quantum Monte-Carlo methods~\cite{Manni2016,Dobrautz2021}, and, most important in the context of the present work, incremental methods based on the many-body expansion (MBE), as in the works on the iCASSCF method by Zimmerman and co-workers~\cite{Zimmerman2019,Dang2021}.
+Other noteworthy approaches for treating large active spaces are the variationally orbital-optimized CC approaches,\cite{Krylov1998,Parkhill2010,Parkhill2010a,Lehtola2017} the active space decomposition method,\cite{Parker2013,Parker2014,Kim2015} the cluster mean-field method,\cite{JimenezHoyos2015} and the localized active space SCF method.\cite{Hermes2019,Hermes2020,Pandharkar2022}\\